by Ariane de Bonvoisin

 When I asked Everest what his mission here on Planet Earth was, he of course said, “ to say Hi to people and see them smile”.

-Pretty simple when you think about it, yes?
+Pretty simple when you think of it, don’t you think?